Movement of Democratic Socialists: Formation

-2015–present
+2015–2026

 In the January 2015 legislative election, KIDISO received 2.46% of the national vote, thus failing to cross the 3% threshold to receive seats in the Hellenic Parliament.

 On 27 August 2015, PASOK officially ruled out a proposed electoral pact with KIDISO for the upcoming September 2015 snap election.
 On 2 September 2015, Papandreou stated that financial restrictions meant that KIDISO had ruled out contesting the election.

 On 12 January 2017, Papandreou and PASOK leader Fofi Gennimata announced that KIDISO was joining the Democratic Alignment.

 KIDISO later joined the Movement for Change (KINAL) together with PASOK, DIMAR and To Potami.
 Two party members, leader George Papandreou and former PASOK minister Haris Kastanidis, were among the 22 KINAL MPs elected in 2019.
 As a result of the decision by Nikos Androulakis to exercise his prerogative as party leader to retain the single Thessaloniki A seat won by PASOK–KINAL in the May 2023 and June 2023 elections, Haris Kastanidis is no longer a member of parliament.